 Our project has just got underway in Sudbury to allow people a glimpse inside the world of Sudbury silk.
 The project will talk to current and former staff, young and old to record their stories, exploring the history and changes that have taken place in the industry to ensure it continues to hold its position producing some of the finest silk produced in Europe sought after by royal palaces, top fashion houses and luxury hotels.

-With generous support from the National Lottery Heritage Lottery Fund the project will bring together a film maker, oral historian and an education resource pack to raise awareness amongst local people and visitors to Sudbury about the fantastic work taking place on the town’s doorstep.
+With generous support of £36,400 from the National Lottery Heritage Lottery Fund, the project will bring together a film maker, oral historian and an education resource pack to raise awareness amongst local people and visitors to Sudbury about the fantastic work taking place on the town’s doorstep.

 Supported by two local schools, the four silk companies and their locally employed staff, the project coordinator will work with local people and organisations to gather stories and anecdotes, clips of which will go into a short film and full interviews onto a dedicated website bringing everything together.